fer23333/MyLeetcode/interview/toucan_ai.md

 1. Use more training data.
 The more you have, the harder it is to overfit the data by learning too much from any single training example.

 2. Use regularization.
 Add in a penalty in the loss function for building a model that assigns too much explanatory power to any one feature or allows too many features to be taken into account.

+## supervised learning part ii:

+### Classification: predicting :
+Classification predicts a discrete target label Y. Classification is the problem of assigning new observations to the class to which they most likely belong, based on a classification model built from labeled training data.

+The accuracy of your classifications will depend on the effectiveness of the algorithm you choose, how you apply it, and how much useful training data you have.

+### a label Logistic regression: 0 or 1?

+Logistic regression is a method of classification: the model outputs the probability of a categorical target variable Y belonging to a certain class.

+To predict the Y label — spam/not spam, cancer/not cancer, fraud/not fraud, etc. — you have to set a probability cutoff, or threshold

+The *threshold* depends on your tolerance for false positives vs. false negatives

+### Minimizing loss with logistic regression

+### Support vector machines (SVMs)